 Bigfork is a very small town located in the state of Montana.
 With a population of 4,374 people and three constituent neighborhoods, Bigfork is the 21st largest community in Montana.

 Bigfork home prices are not only among the most expensive in Montana, but Bigfork real estate also consistently ranks among the most expensive in America.

-Bigfork is a decidedly white-collar town, with fully 86.31% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns, Bigfork isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bigfork are a mix of both white- and blue-collar jobs.
 Overall, Bigfork is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Bigfork who work in management occupations (17.07%), sales jobs (12.83%), and office and administrative support (11.34%).
+There are especially a lot of people living in Bigfork who work in management occupations (15.04%), sales jobs (11.79%), and office and administrative support (11.23%).

 Another notable thing is that Bigfork is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Bigfork’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.